suesakol/starter-hugo-academic/content/courses/2-2021-LG456/_index.md

 2. **Two study synopses (20%)**
-  * You will summarize 2 empirical studies in applied linguistics that we read throughout the semester, each in **a one-page synopsis format**.
+  * You will summarize 2 empirical studies in applied linguistics that we read throughout the semester, each in <span style="color: red;">a one-page synopsis format</span>.
 The goals of this assignment are: (a) to help you read with an eye for the underlying structure of research reports, (b) to encourage a two-way reading mode, from attention to detail back to a bird's-eye view perspective, (c) to help you deepen your understanding of these readings, and (d) hopefully, to foster this kind of synthetic note-taking strategy in other readings you do for your final project and the rest of readings in class.
   * A study synopsis is almost like an x-ray of a study.
 It should take up a single, one-sided page.
 A study synopsis should contain the following sections:
     + theoretical framework
     + research question(s)/purpose